abulte/thread-unroller/README.md

 The templates used to generate the markdown files are here https://github.com/abulte/twitter-threads-blog/tree/master/templates.

+A github action worfkflow is included, if you push to github you should have your site automatically deployed and available through github pages.

 ## Development

 Python side, handle thread parsing and conversion to markdown.